wrorcbc-oss/WRO2025_RCBC/README.md

 - **Source Code Availability**: Complete software implementation with detailed comments and explanations
 - **Troubleshooting Guidance**: Solutions to common implementation challenges

-**Supporting Others and Future Development**: While we actively encourage learning from our project, we intentionally chose the AGPL-3.0 license to prevent our work from being absorbed into closed-source or private projects.
-This strong copyleft license ensures that any future developments—whether they build upon our code, hardware architecture, or mechanical design—must remain open and accessible to everyone.
-We invite the robotics community to replicate, modify, and elevate our work for educational, research, or competition purposes.
-Thanks to our platform's modular architecture and comprehensive documentation, adapting the system to new challenges is straightforward.
-We highly welcome community contributions, such as advanced path-planning optimizations or new sensor integrations, via GitHub pull requests and issues.
+**Supporting Others and Future Development**: We're happy to see others learn from what we've built, which is exactly why we chose the AGPL-3.0 license — it deliberately prevents our work from being folded into closed-source or private projects.
+Thanks to this strong copyleft protection, anything built on top of our code, hardware, or mechanical design has to stay open and available to everyone.
+Researchers, students, and other teams are welcome to copy, adapt, and expand on what we've done for learning, research, or competition use.
+Since our codebase is kept simple and clearly documented, teams without deep computer vision experience should still be able to adjust it for a new venue or challenge without much difficulty.
+We'd also genuinely welcome outside contributions — whether that's a better control algorithm or support for new sensors — through pull requests or issues on GitHub.
 **Future Development Pathways**:
 - **Modular Architecture**: Easy component upgrades and system modifications using our socket-based design
 - **Comprehensive Documentation**: Every design decision and implementation detail documented